Take 10 minute to LEARN WHO the BLACK athletes were on the

 flo hyman collegiate cup was established by former UH Coach Alvey and former UH legendary, Hall of FAmer and innovator coach Ruth N. Nelson.
-This event is now under the direction of Cougar Head Coach Kaddie Platt
+This event is now under the direction of Cougar Head Coach David Rehr

 University of Houston dedication to supporting the long legacy and history of UH volleyball which began in the early 70's with coaches Nelson/Hawthorne.
 At that time, UH Cougars not only finished at the Final Four level (AIAW top 4) but also had a long history with players on the USA Women's National Team.
 Hyman, Magers and Crockett were 3 of the starters on the 1984 Silver Medal Team along with USA National Team member Sherryl Moore.

-Thanks to former Cougar Coach Kaddie Platt and UH Cougars for honoring Flo and her family and continuing the legacy of Cougar Volleyball at its BEST!
+Thanks to former Cougar Coach Kaddie Platt and UH Cougars for honoring Flo and her family during your legacy and continuing the legacy of the Cougar Volleyball at its BEST!